Things You Can Do Right Now For Free To Get More Sales On Etsy!

 - Buyers only get a sneak peak of what you have to offer when they search for products so it’s a good idea to get your message out on what you are selling at this crucial should I click or scroll on by stage.

-- But really, the most important reason is Etsy ranks the first 40 characters as more relevant as they are at the beginning of your title.
-So basically if you want to get found in searches for a particular keyword phrase, put this is the first 40 characters.
+- But really, the most important reason is, Etsy ranks the first 40 characters as the most relevant as they are at the beginning of your title.
+So basically if you want to get found in searches for a particular keyword phrase, put these keywords in the first 40 characters.

 That leads me to keyword rich tags.
 Let me just say your tags are very important in getting your items found.
 We have all seen the items listed that show up on the first page of searches that only have a basic three or four word title.
 Well guess what, they have awesome tags.

 I used to be of the belief that your title keywords and phrases have to match your tags, well yes and no. If you are using the best keywords and phrases in your more simplified title than yes, use these in your tags.

 Here is a little run down on good and bad tag choices;